Go to the main content

 The Apology That Isn't Really About Food

-Here's what I've learned after being vegan for several years now — and after writing about my decision to go vegan at 68 — the food is never really the issue.
+Here's what I've learned after being vegan for several years now — and after writing about my decision to go fully plant-based after a decade in luxury hospitality — the food is never really the issue.
 The food is the visible thing, the tangible thing, the thing people can point to and negotiate around.
 But underneath the menu substitutions and the "Is there dairy in this?" questions, there's something much deeper happening.
-There's a negotiation about identity.
-About permission.
-About who in the family gets to become someone new and who has to keep explaining why.

 Who Gets Permission to Change